rgson/LIFT-for-Mulan/README.md

 ## Usage

-The `se.rgson.ml.lift.LIFT` class contains the LIFT implementation.
+The `se.rgson.ml.LIFT` class contains the LIFT implementation.
 It offers configurability of the internal binary classifier and the clustering ratio parameter.

 By convention, LIFT is used with LibSVM.
-To use LibSVM with Weka, the LibSVM JAR must also be included.
-Refer to [the Weka wiki](https://weka.wikispaces.com/LibSVM) for details.
+To use LibSVM, the LibSVM JAR-file must also be included in the class path.
+Refer to the [Weka wiki](https://weka.wikispaces.com/LibSVM) for details.